Periodically refreshed quantum thermal machines: Necessary conditions for realizing the heat engine and the refrigerator regimes

 Using this result with the first law of thermodynamics Eq.~(\ref{first_law_NESS}) gives the following expression for the efficiency

 irrespective of any further details of the system.
 Similarly the $COP$ for the refrigerating regime is given by

 irrespective of any further details about the system.
 The dash-dotted lines in Figs.~\ref{fig:heat_engine}(c) and ~\ref{fig:refrigerator}(c) are calculated using the above results for $\eta$ and $COP$.
 Clearly, we see that this value is approached from below for $\tau \lesssim g^{-1}$ with decreasing $\lambda$.
-Noting that the efficiency is positive and upper bounded by the Carnot efficiency immediately gives the following necessary (but not sufficient) condition
+Noting that the efficiency and the COP are positive and upper bounded by those of the Carnot cycle, we arrive at the following necessary (but not sufficient) conditions